New invariants of stable equivalences of algebras: Auslander--Reiten conjecture for two classes of algebras

+(2) Since we are only concerned with non-projective simple modules, we may assume that $A$ and $B$ have no semisimple direct summands.
+It follows from \cite[Theorem 2.6]{MV1990} that $\Lambda$ and $\Gamma$ are stably equivalent.

-(2) Now, we show that $A$ and $B$ have the same number of non-isomorphic, non-projective simples.
+Assume further that $\Lambda$ and $\Gamma$ have the same number of non-isomorphic, non-projective simple modules.
+We show that $A$ and $B$ have the same number of non-isomorphic, non-projective simple modules.
 Indeed, it follows from \cite[Lemma 2.5]{MV1990} which holds true also for Artin algebras, that $A$ and $B$ have the same number of non-isomorphic, non-projective, simple modules whose projective covers are not $\nu$-stably projective.
 It remains to show that $A$ and $B$ have the same number of non-isomorphic, non-projective, simple modules whose projective covers are $\nu$-stably projective.
-For a simple module whose projective cover is $\nu$-stably projective, if it is projective, then it is projective-injective.
-However, $A$ and $B$ have no projective-injective simple modules.
+Note that a projective simple module is not $\nu$-stably projective.
+Otherwise, it would be a projective-injective simple module, and therefore $A$ and $B$ would have semisimple direct summands.
 Thus we have to show that $A$ and $B$ have the same number of non-isomorphic simple modules whose projective covers are $\nu$-stably projective.
-As $A\stp=\add(_AX)$ and $B\stp=\add(_BY)$, we need to show that $\Lambda$ and $\Gamma$ have the same number of non-isomorphic simples.
+As $A\stp=\add(_AX)$ and $B\stp=\add(_BY)$, we need to show that $\Lambda$ and $\Gamma$ have the same number of non-isomorphic simple modules.
 Note that $\Lambda$ and $\Gamma$ do not have projective simple modules by (1).
-By assumption, $\Lambda$ and $\Gamma$ have the same number of non-isomorphic simples.
-Thus $A$ and $B$ have the same numbers of non-isomorphic, non-projective simples. $\square$
+By assumption, $\Lambda$ and $\Gamma$ have the same number of non-isomorphic simple modules.
+Hence $A$ and $B$ have the same number of non-isomorphic, non-projective simple modules.